 A customer never pays much attention to which fuel was given to them and assumes that its normal/cheapest version of fuel.

-There are many other scams which happens at petrol pumps, but I think is a much bigger scam, because this is so subtle, that almost everyone falls for it (without even knowing about it).
-Just think about it, even if 5% of people are scammed into buying high performance fuels, its millions of liters and millions of extra revenue/profits for petrol pumps/companies.
+There are many other scams which happen at petrol pumps, but I think is a much bigger scam, because this is so subtle, that almost everyone falls for it (without even knowing about it).
+Just think about it, even if 5% of people are scammed into buying high-performance fuels, it’s millions of litres and millions of extra revenue/profits for petrol pumps/companies.

 The Octane rating is the petrol’s capacity to burn at higher compression ratios without knocking.
 Every engine has a unique compression rating and hence based on the compression rating, the manufacturers suggest the exact type of fuel to be used for the car.